 Grading Student Work

-It helps to consider grading as a process.
-It is not simply a matter of assigning number or letter grades.
-As a process grading may involve some or all of these activities:
+To begin, it helps to consider grading as a process rather than just the assignment of number or letter grades to student work.
+As a process, grading may involve some or all of these activities:

 - Setting expectations with students through a grading policy